deekayen/eagleboards/_prepare/08-eagle-bor-expectations.md

 ## After the Board of Review

-After the review, the candidate and his unit leader leave the room while the board members discuss the accept ability of the candidate as an Eagle Scout.
+After the review, the candidate and their unit leader leave the room while the board members discuss the accept ability of the candidate as an Eagle Scout.

 **Because of the importance of the Eagle Scout Award, the decision of the Board of Review must be unanimous.**